michael-mcmasters/fullstack-website-template/README.md

 aws s3 cp ./build s3://<BUCKET_NAME>/ --recursive
 ```

-Go to your website URL and you will see your code deployed, and "hello world" being fetched from the backend lambda.
+Go to your website and you'll see your UI deployed, along with "hello world" being fetched from your backend Lambda
 <br />
 `{"message":"hello world","version":"1"}`